Jeux sans frontières

+Jeux sans frontières ([ʒø sɑ̃ fʁɔ̃tjɛʁ]; "Games Without Borders" in French) was an international television competition organised by the European Broadcasting Union (EBU) for thirty seasons, from 1965 to 1999, between members of the union who participated representing their countries.
+Broadcasters sent mixed teams that competed against each other in a series of games, usually funny physical games played in outlandish costumes though nonetheless technically difficult, with the most successful teams of the season from each country competing in a grand final.
+Each episode was hosted by one of the participating broadcasters at a location in its country and was themed around a specific topic.

-In non French-speaking countries, the show had alternative titles.
-It is also widely known as It's a Knockout, the title of the BBC's domestic version and national selection for the programme.
+The show was created for the EBU by Guy Lux and Claude Savarit from the Office de Radiodiffusion Télévision Française (ORTF) as an international version of their own show Intervilles, which was first broadcast in 1962 in France.
+In non-French-speaking countries, Jeux sans frontières has alternative titles in the corresponding local languages.
+It is also widely known in English as It's a Knockout, the title of the BBC's domestic version that was its national selection for the international competition.
+The show spawned a winter version held in ski resorts, and single-episode Christmas specials.

 History

-The idea of the show came from French President Charles de Gaulle, whose wish was that French and German youth would meet in a series of games to reinforce the friendship between France and Germany.
-In 1965, Guy Lux and Claude Savarit spread this idea to other European countries.
-Teams representing France, West Germany, Belgium, and Italy took part in the first edition of the show called Inter Nations Games.
+The idea of the show came from French President Charles de Gaulle, whose wish was that French and German youth would meet in a series of games to reinforce the friendship between the two countries.
+In 1965, Guy Lux and Claude Savarit from the Office de Radiodiffusion Télévision Française (ORTF), and creators of Intervilles, spread this idea to other broadcasters within the European Broadcasting Union (EBU).
+Teams representing France, West Germany, Belgium, and Italy took part in the first edition of the show held that same year with the title Inter Nations Games.

-At the height of its popularity, the show was watched by 110 million viewers across Europe.
-The original series run ended in 1982.
-It was revived in 1988 with a different complexion of nations and in its latest editions was hosted by smaller broadcasters, with the notable exception of Italy's RAI, which hosted three editions with a fixed location in 1996, 1998 and 1999.
+At the height of its popularity, Jeux sans frontières was watched by 110 million viewers across Europe.
+The original series ended in 1982.
+It was revived in 1988, with a different mix of countries.
+In its later editions, it was hosted by smaller broadcasters, with the notable exception of Italy's RAI, which hosted three editions with a fixed location in 1996, 1998, and 1999.